ko223/OhTomTeam/README.md

 # Project Guideline
 ## Deliverable 1 - Project Proposal (Using GitHub Pages) due Jan 27th

-* Who are your customers?
+* Q1.
+Who are your customers?
+>> Job seeking students at Carnegie Mellon University
-* What are their needs?
+* Q2.
+What are their needs?
+>> Convenient, personalized, and helpful job searching experience.
-* What specific problem(s) will you solve?
+* Q3.
+What specific problem(s) will you solve?
+>> Provide one-stop website to provide job opportunities, company reviews, interview feedback, and salary information.
-* Why do these problems need solved?
+* Q4.
+Why do these problems need solved?
+>> CMU students are very busy with academic courses & projects in the middle of job searching.
+Thus providing them with one-stop webpage with useful information will be best assist students in their job searching.
-* Where are you going to pull the data from?
+* Q5 Where are you going to pull the data from?
+>> Websites from indeed.com, glassdoor.com, and/or linkedin.com

 ## Deliverable 2 - Project Board (Using GitHub Project Boards) due Feb 3rd